refugeetech/platform/MIGHUB_BACKEND_DEVELOPMENT_PLAN.md

       - check out projects/collections/collection.js for reference
     - add new schema definition in a new file comments/collections/schema.js
       - field 1: projectId , type = string, optional = false => id of the project the comment is made for
-      - field 2: value/text, type = string, min = (an integer for the minimum amopunt of characters for the comment), max = (ditto max characters for the comment)
+      - field 2: value/text, type = string, min = (an integer for the minimum amount of characters for the comment), max = (ditto max characters for the comment)
 - Define endpoints to add reviews to project
   - Analogous to breakdown of comments above
 - Define endpoints to add ratings to project